Once that’s done, though, the real work begins: waiting and monitoring.

 Websites linking to you might migrate to other domains, or the page linking to you has suddenly gone 404.
 The anchor might have changed to something that injures your anchor text diversity.

 In short, monitoring your backlinks is about more than just seeing that they’re there.
 You also need to know their status to start winning them back.
+This applies to all types of link building (guest posting, forum link building, tiered link building, and so on).

 To help link builders keep an eye on the status of the backlinks they’ve built, Link Assistant’s Alerts were built.